common-voice/common-voice/CONTRIBUTING.md

 ### Bug Fixes and Feature Enhancements

 All of our current issues can be found here on GitHub.
-Anything with a [help wanted](https://github.com/mozilla/voice-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tag is up for grabs.
+Anything with a [help wanted](https://github.com/mozilla/voice-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tag is definitely up for grabs.
+If you're interested in an issues without this tag, best to ask first to make sure our vision of it aligns.

 #### Project requirements